 Maya cultural traditions and values,

 while protecting the pristine natural environment of

-the property.
-This green hotel owners, staff and management team, composed by 99% local
+their Chichen Itza property.
+This green hotel owners and staff team, composed by 99% local

-Maya rural people, are committed to an eco-cultural vision
+are committed to an eco-cultural vision and social mission

-mission that follows an innovating set of Sustainable Tourism
+that follows an innovating set of Sustainable Tourism programs,

 Hacienda Chichen Resort has been annually